cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
+Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, Pi 5, any Ubuntu/Debian system, or a VPS.
 - [Effect-TS/effect](https://github.com/Effect-TS/effect) - A fully-fledged functional effect system for TypeScript with a rich standard library
 - [pagefaultgames/pokerogue](https://github.com/pagefaultgames/pokerogue) -
 - [metoro-io/statusphere](https://github.com/metoro-io/statusphere) - Batteries included open-source api-first status page aggregator